rohitmodern-01/Rohit-Modern-Public-School/README.md

 It is designed to provide parents, students, and visitors with an easy way to explore the school’s facilities, admission details, and contact information.
 The website also includes a contact form powered by Formspree, allowing users to directly send inquiries or feedback to the school.

+Built with a clean and responsive design, the website ensures smooth performance across all devices — desktop, tablet, and mobile.